10 Best Places To Eat In Broken Bow, Oklahoma

 Pine Lake Restaurant is a craft restaurant with a fun sports bar interior.
 It’s a good place to stop if you’re hungry and don’t have time to sit and eat (or if you just don’t want to sit and eat).
 They have a menu of classics, so it’s good for people who like to order the same thing every time they go out.
 If you’re looking for a good, quick bite, Pine Lake Restaurant is your place.
 What to order: A sandwich or an omelet.
 Alternative option: A pot pie or a chicken fried steak.
 What you’ll need to bring: Cash or Credit.
 How much it’ll set you back: $10-$25.
 What it’s rated: Pine Lake Restaurant has a 4 out of 5 rating on TripAdvisor.
 For an added bonus, if you're staying in a Pike Lake Cabin, they will deliver to your door!

 Bamboo Express Japanese Steakhouse

-Bamboo Express Japanese Steakhouse is a good place to take a date if she likes sushi.
-It’s also a good place to take a date if she doesn’t like sushi because they have other options, too.
+Bamboo Express Japanese Steakhouse is a good place to eat even if you don't like sushi because they have other options, too.
 Bamboo Express is a buffet-style restaurant where they bring you food on a conveyor belt.
 The food is cooked in front of you by very skilled chefs who do a show while they’re at it.
 It’s a unique experience that you can only find in Broken Bow.
 What to order: Sushi and steak.
 Alternative option: Crab legs and salmon.
 What you’ll need to bring: Lots of money and an adventurous palate.
 How much it’ll set you back: $30-$60 per person.